All Recipes/ Everyday Meals/ Kids Food/ Latest Posts

 • 1/2 cup grated Parmigiano Reggiano

-• 2 tbsp Cassava flour
+• 2 tablespoons cassava flour

-• 1 big yellow onion, chopped
+• 1 large yellow onion, chopped

-• 2 tbsp avocado oil
+• 2 tablespoons avocado oil

-• 2 tbsp turmeric powder
+• 2 tablespoons turmeric powder

-• salt and pepper to taste
+• Salt and pepper, to taste

-• kalamata olives, 2 hard-boiled eggs (pasture-raised and fresh parsley for serving
+• Kalamata olives, 2 hard-boiled eggs (pasture-raised), and fresh parsley for serving

 Instructions